EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

 ### Exercise 6.1: Security-Focused Reviews

 1. **Security Agent Role**
+   - Open Copilot Chat
-   - "Act as a security expert and review the validation in src/Utils/Validator.php"
+   - `Act as a security expert and review the validation in src/Utils/Validator.php`
-   - "As a security specialist, what vulnerabilities do you see in the TaskController?"
+   - `As a security specialist, what vulnerabilities do you see in the TaskController?`
-   - "From a security perspective, how should I improve the CommentController?"
+   - `From a security perspective, how should I improve the CommentController?`

 2. **Security Best Practices**
-   - "What OWASP top 10 issues should I check for in this PHP application?"
+   - `What OWASP top 10 issues should I check for in this application?`
-   - "Provide specific security improvements for user input handling"
+   - `Provide specific security improvements for user input handling`

 **Learning Goal:** Learn to use Copilot for security-focused code reviews.

 ### Exercise 6.2: Performance and Code Quality

 1. **Performance Expert Role**
+   - Open Copilot Chat
-   - "As a performance expert, analyze the efficiency of TaskService.php"
+   - `As a PHP performance expert, analyze the efficiency of src/Services/TaskService.php`
-   - "How can I optimize the data loading in the Controllers?"
+   - `How can I optimize the data loading and JSON processing in the PHP Controllers?`

 2. **Code Quality Reviewer**
-   - "Act as a senior PHP developer and review the code quality in src/Models/"
+   - `Act as a senior PHP developer and review the code quality in the src/Models directory`
-   - "What PSR standards should I implement in this codebase?"
+   - `What PHP coding standards (PSR-12) and best practices should I implement in this codebase?`

 **Learning Goal:** Understand how different expert perspectives can improve your code.